daai26/daai26.github.io/curriculum.md

 ## Program structure
 During the mornings, you will receive inputs and lectures, followed by structured exercises in a lab.
 In the afternoon you will work in teams on a challenge /task as project work.
-The project work will last for the entire duration of teh summer school, at ZHAW as well as at GVSU.
+The project work will last for the entire duration of the summer school, at ZHAW as well as at GVSU.

 Topical and touristic excursion complement the academic curriculum.